hire-vladimir/SA-token_replacement/README.md

-# Note
-As of Splunk Enterprise Security 5.0 and greater, this app has been deprecated in favor of native **expandtoken** command that ships with product.
+# As of Splunk Enterprise Security 5.0 and greater, this app has been deprecated in favor of native **expandtoken** command that ships with the product.

-## Usage
+## *expandtoken* usage

 For targeted fields:
 ```